bswaby/Touchpoint/README.md

 ### ⚡ [Widget QuickLinks](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Widget%20QuickLinks)
 Quick-access widgets for frequently used tools and dashboards.
 These have permission, counts, and categories for displaying access links.

-Implementation Level: Moderate-Advanced
+- ⚙️ **Implementation Level: Moderate-Advanced
-Installation: While the overall implementation is not overly complicated, using the count overlay and understanding how some of the configuration parameters go in can take moderate to advanced knowledge.
+- 🧩 **Installation: While the overall implementation is not overly complicated, using the count overlay and understanding how some of the configuration parameters go in can take moderate to advanced knowledge.

 <details>
 <summary><strong>Example</strong></summary>